onecompiler/docs/csharp.md

 ## Methods

 Method is a set of statements which gets executed only when they are called.
-Call the methoname in the main function to execute the method.
+Call the method name in the main function to execute the method.

 ### Syntax